AkiMed™

 A bioresorbable platform engineered specifically for the biological and mechanical window of soft tissue.

-AkiMed™ is the foundation — a new class of biomaterial designed to restore what is lost.
+AkiMed™ is the foundation of a new class of biomaterial designed to restore what is lost.
 Our devices are how we deliver it to patients.

 AkiMed™ Biomaterial